 Net out the local currency default spread from the government bond rate.
-The default spread can be estimated by using the credit rating from a rating agency or using CDS spreads.
+The default spread can be estimated using the credit rating from a rating agency, or CDS spreads.
 Aswath Damodaran provides a list of country default spreads and risk premiums.

 For example, if the Indian 10-year government rupee bond rate is 7% and it’s rated at baa2, which has a default spread of 2.64%.
 The risk-free rate in rupees (INR) would be:

 RupeeRiskFreeRate = 7.01% – 2.64% = 4.37%